 - Mount the antenna vertical, not at an angle.

-You must leave some slack in the antenna feeder cable, regardless whether the cable bottom exits or side exits from the mobile antenna.
+When routing your coaxial cable, slack or excess cable at the point of exiting the antenna or spring base must be included, regardless whether the cable bottom exits or side exits from the mobile antenna.

-Leaving a stress relief loop in the cable will permit the antenna to flex in the usual manner during travel without placing unnecessary tension on the cable.
+Leaving a “stress relief loop” in the coaxial cable will permit the antenna to flex if contact with the antenna occurs without placing unnecessary tension on the cable.

-Failure to follow this advice will most likely result in the feeder cable being ripped out of the antenna!
+Failure to follow this advice will most likely result in the coaxial cable being put under excessive tension and can cause the coaxial cable to become detached from the connection point!
 This issue is not covered under warranty.

 Route the antenna feeder cable carefully